34 Morale-Boosting Employee Engagement Activities During COVID-19

 Through Houseparty, you can connect with your colleagues and play any number of available games.
 Here are some of the most popular ones that you can choose from:

 - Heads Up!: This is a video-chat version of the hilarious game from Ellen DeGeneres.
 Players provide clues for a word that one person tries to guess.

-- Trivia: Choose from 18 different decks that cover a range of topics and test your coworkers’ trivia knowledge!
+- Virtual Trivia Games: Choose from 18 different decks that cover a range of topics and test your coworkers’ trivia knowledge!

 Wait, did we really just suggest playing Pictionary online?
 How in the world would that work?

 We’re glad you asked!